hongpham/Workshop-Protect-your-IoT-fleet/Lab 3 - Detect and react to compromised devices/README.md

 Click on **Save** on the top right corner to save this change.
 After that when this Lambda function run, it will send bigger message to AWS IoT

-### 2.2 Update connection frequency
+### 3.2 Update connection frequency

 In this Lab, we use Step function to trigger Lambda function Device02 to establish connection and send data to AWS IoT every 10 seconds.
 To edit the frequency, let's change the **Definition** of Stage machines **LambdaSubMinute**

 It will take time for Device Defender to collect datapoints.
 It also depends in the number of IoT devices and the Duration that you specify in the Security Profile.
-In this Lab, we expect you will see a violation under **Detect**, **Violations** within 15 minutes after you have update lambda function Device02
+In this Lab, we expect you will see a violation under **Detect**, **Violations** within 15 minutes after you have update lambda function Device02.

-## 2. Respond to the violations
+If your automation in step 2 works, you will see Device02 is moved to Forensic ThingGroups.

+Congratulations!
+You have succesfully complete this Lab.
+We hope you can apply what you have done today to your IoT resources.